-PerkinElmer, the PerkinElmer logo, LabChip, and the LabChip logo are registered trademarks of PerkinElmer, Inc. and/or its parent, affiliates, and/or subsidiary companies (collectively "PerkinElmer").
-VeriMAb is a trademark of PerkinElmer, Inc. and/or its parent, affiliates, and/or subsidiary companies (collectively "PerkinElmer").
-Microsoft, Windows, and Windows NT are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
-All other trademarks and registered trademarks are the property of their respective holders.
+PerkinElmer is a registered trademark of PerkinElmer, Inc. Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+All other trademarks are the property of their respective holders.

 Content

 Any errors or omission which may have occurred in this publication, despite the utmost care taken in its production, will be corrected as soon as possible, but not necessarily immediately upon detection.
 PerkinElmer provides this publication "As Is" without warranty of any kind, either express or implied, including but not limited to the implied warranties of merchantability or fitness for a particular purpose.
 Some states or jurisdictions do not allow disclaimer of express or implied warranties in certain transactions; therefore, this statement may not apply to you.
 PerkinElmer reserves the right to revise this publication and to make changes from time to time in the content hereof without obligation of PerkinElmer to notify any person of such revision or changes.
 Further, PerkinElmer may make modifications to the product described in this manual at any time without any obligation to notify any person of such modifications.